Empakt/Batch_Scripts/README.md

 ### The Solution
 You don't have to manually play around with the files after every update in the "%APPDATA%\Spotify" folder anymore, you can just run this script and it will do the work for you.
 There is a tiny bit of addition preparation for this to work, (making another copy of the .dll) which is described in the script itself.

-## Copying AD user groups to new user.ps1

-### The Problem
-When adding a new user to the local Microsoft Active Directory, few things need to be configured in tabs like Organization, that's all quick and easy to do in 1 minute, but then when you want to add all the group memberships to control to which SMB shares and folders the user has what rights for access, which there can be like 50 of, doing it manually sucks big time.
-Marking the groups' names, copy-pasting them one-by-one is not an enjoyable task to do.

-### The Solution
-I made this script that automatizes the addition of group memberships from a chosen source AD user to a destination AD user, there is also error handling in case you input the wrong username (you can try again how many times you want), every command and line is commented to make it easy to understand and even when the script is running, the output is nicely colored and divided so it's comprehensible.